devfabiosilva/myCryptoBot/README.md

 #### Running server app

-myCryptoBot server has two Artificial Intelligence services (US English culture) and (Brazilian Portuguese culture).
+myCryptoBot server has two machine learning-based service services (US English culture) and (Brazilian Portuguese culture).
 You need to select one of them or even add a new culure language if you want.
 You must train your chatbot to learn your language culture before you run server app.
 In [luis.ai_training_cultures](/luis.ai_training_cultures) directory there are two training examples [myChatBotTrainingBrazilianPortuguese.json](/myCryptoBot/luis.ai_training_cultures/myChatBotTrainingBrazilianPortuguese.json) (for Brazilian Portuguese) and [myChatBotTrainingEnglish.json](/luis.ai_training_cultures/myChatBotTrainingEnglish.json) for (US English) to upload to [LUIS](https://www.luis.ai/home) cognitive service platform.
 After trained chatbot just add you LUIS API to [api_config.js](/chatbot-server/api_config.js)

 ```markdown
 cd <YOUR_PATH>/myCryptoBot/chatbot-server/